-- All complaints and appeals must be filed on KIPP complaint/appeal forms.
+- The term "parent", as used in this Policy, shall include guardian(s) of the student. - All complaints and appeals must be filed on KIPP complaint/appeal forms.
 Forms can be obtained on the KIPP Texas website (www.kipptexas.org) or at any campus main office.
 Incomplete submissions will not be accepted and will be returned.
-They may be re-filed within the timelines set by this Policy. - "Days" in this Policy means KIPP business days. - Complaints and appeals may be filed by hand delivery, e-mail, fax, or U.S. Mail.
+They may be re-filed within the timelines set by this Policy. - "Days" in this Policy means KIPP business days.

+- The most efficient manner to file a complaint or appeal is to email student.grievances@kipptexas.org. - Complaints and appeals may also be filed by hand delivery to the Head of Schools for the student's campus, e-mail to the Head of Schools for the student's campus, fax, or U.S. Mail directed to the Head of Schools for the Student's campus.
 Hand-delivered filings shall be timely filed if received by the appropriate administrator by the close of business on the deadline.
 Faxes shall be timely filed if they are received by the close of business on the deadline, as indicated by the date/time shown on the fax received.
-Mail filings shall be timely filed if they are postmarked by U.S. Mail on or before the deadline and received by the appropriate administrator no more than three days after the deadline. - At each level, the hearing officer may set reasonable timelines for the conference in the sole discretion of the hearing officer. - If at any point in the process, a hearing officer is unable to make contact with a parent/student after three attempts, the complaint will be dismissed.

-- The timelines in this Policy shall be strictly construed.
+Mail filings shall be timely filed if they are postmarked by U.S. Mail on or before the deadline and received by the appropriate administrator no more than three KIPP business days after the deadline. - At each level, the hearing officer may set reasonable timelines for the conference in the sole discretion of the hearing officer. - If at any point in the process, a hearing officer is unable to make contact with a parent/student after three attempts, the complaint will be dismissed. - The timelines in this Policy shall be strictly construed.
 All complaints and/or appeals that are not timely filed may be dismissed without a conference or hearing.
 Any agreement to waive deadlines in this Policy must be in writing. - Serial or repetitive grievances about the same or similar subject matters may not be accepted.
 Should a parent/student file multiple grievances which are accepted, they may be consolidated at the discretion of the hearing officers. - All evidence a parent/student wants to present must be presented at the Level 1 conference.
 New evidence cannot be accepted after that time.
 If there is a large amount of evidence, the hearing officer may request that the parent/student organize such information for submission. - Additional remedies may not be added once the Level 1 complaint form is filed.
 If remedies requested at Level 1 are granted at any point during the appeal process, there is no further right of appeal.